ShenZhouHong/ShenZhouHong/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a Philosophy and Computer Science student, completing a BA in Philosophy at [St. John's College](https://www.sjc.edu/), and a BSc in Computer Science at the [University of London](https://london.ac.uk).
+I'm a Philosophy and Computer Science student, completing a BA in the Liberal Arts at [St. John's College](https://www.sjc.edu/), and a BSc in Computer Science at the [University of London](https://london.ac.uk).
 Specifically, I am studying:

 * St. John's College
   * Double-Major in Philosophy and History of Science